Kingxukai/linux/Documentation/accounting/taskstats-struct.rst

 	/* cpu "wall-clock" running time
 	 * On some architectures, value will adjust for cpu time stolen
-	 * from the kernel in involuntary waits due to virtualization.
+	 * from the woke kernel in involuntary waits due to virtualization.
 	 * Value is cumulative, in nanoseconds, without a corresponding count
 	 * and wraps around to zero silently on overflow
 	 */
 	__u64	cpu_run_real_total;

 	/* cpu "virtual" running time
-	 * Uses time intervals seen by the kernel i.e. no adjustment
+	 * Uses time intervals seen by the woke kernel i.e. no adjustment
 	 * for kernel's involuntary waits due to virtualization.
 	 * Value is cumulative, in nanoseconds, without a corresponding count
 	 * and wraps around to zero silently on overflow